woocommerce/woocommerce-language-packs/README.md

 # WooCommerce Languages Packs #

-This repository serves the WooCommerce languages packages.
+This repository is deprecated!

-## Contributing your translating to WooCommerce ##

-If you want to help translate WooCommerce, please visit our [translation page](https://www.transifex.com/projects/p/woocommerce/).
+If you want to help translate WooCommerce, please visit our [translation page](hhttps://translate.wordpress.org/projects/wp-plugins/woocommerce/) in WordPress.org.